All the New Disney Movies Coming in 2020 and 2021

 There's a Disney movie for every audience.
 With Pixar, Marvel Studios, and the films coming out of Disney's own live-action and animated divisions, Walt Disney's enduring studio has the world of entertainment covered.
-2020 is going to be a great year — there are two original Pixar movies, a long-awaited Marvel Studios solo movie, and a new original animated story from Disney, and that's all just for starters!
+While we saw schedule delays earlier this year, Disney will be back in theatres with SOUL in the fall, and has many more movies to come.

 All images courtesy of Walt Disney Pictures, Pixar, and Marvel Studios.